marcelbohland/Google-Android-Suggestions/README.md

 2. Create a Edittext called editText4

-3. Implement this to onCreate
+3. Implement this to your activity into onCreate

         SharedPreferences pref77 = getSharedPreferences("wertee", 0);
         SharedPreferences.Editor ed77 = pref77.edit();